lhe2/ntw/README.md

 # ntw

-code associated with analysing data from various ntw-related expts 👍
+code associated with analysing data from various ntw-related expts 👍 listed below are file contents

 ## 2024/...